bigbasho/alx-system_engineering-devops/0x02-shell_redirections/README.md

-diplaying the contents of /etc/passwd
+Displaying content of 2 files